 This is an incredibly valuable data.
 When you can see exactly where your visitors are clicking; while browsing your site, you can easily Plug The Leaks.

-A lot of people are leaving your site to watch a video.
+For Example: A lot of people are leaving your site to watch a video.
 What If You Embedded That Video In The Page Itself?

 You might be thinking – Sure, This Is A Great Tip, But How Does It Drive Traffic To My Website?